diarmidmackenzie/sdt-condensed/BPNT.md

 In BPNT, needs are defined functionally, in terms of their *objective* effects on outcomes.

-This sets BPNT apart from common ideas about wellness such as *expectancy* and *expectancy-value* theories, which hold that people will derive wellness when a person obtains outcomes that they value, regardless of the content of those values.
+This sets BPNT apart from common ideas about wellness such as *expectancy* and *expectancy-value* theories, which hold that people will derive wellness when a person obtains outcomes that they value, regardless of what those outcomes are.

 In BPNT, it is understood that outcomes valued by an individual may, or may not, be aligned with their basic needs.
 What impacts wellness is whether or not the basic needs are met, regardless of the value placed on these outcomes by the individual.